Clubs & Activities

 Academic World Quest- This is a program that is sponsored by the Naples Council on World Affairs (World Affairs Councils of America).
 It is a team game played by high school students that tests the competitors’ knowledge of international affairs, geography, history, and culture.
 CSN has represented the Naples Council on World Affairs in the Washington DC competition twice.
 This club will begin in November.

 Mock Trial- The purpose of the Mock Trial competitions is to stimulate and encourage deeper understanding and appreciation of the American legal system.
 Important objectives include: improving proficiency in speaking, listening, reading, and reasoning skills; promoting effective communication and cooperation between the educational and legal communities; providing an opportunity to compete in an academic setting; and promoting tolerance, professionalism, and cooperation among other young people of diverse interests and abilities.
 Students work closely for 6 months with Judges and Attorneys of Collier County.
-Most preparation and practices will be held after school and in the evenings.
+Many practices will be held after school and in the evenings.

 Mu Alpha Theta- Mu Alpha Theta is a national mathematics honor society that promotes the study of math.
 At CSN, all students are welcome to attend practice sessions in Geometry, Algebra 2, Pre-Calculus, Calculus, and Statistics.
 The sessions will give students an opportunity to look at math from a different perspective and learn to deal with non-routine situations in math.
 If interested, students may then participate in local and state math competitions that are held from November through April.